bonesoul/CoiniumServ/README.md

 **CoiniumServ** is a high performance, extremely efficient, platform-agnostic, easy to setup pool server implementation.
 It features stratum and vanilla services, reward, payment, share processors, vardiff & ban managers, user-friendly embedded web-server & front-end and a full-stack API.

-Even better multi-pool & auto-exchange module is being developed which once completed will allow you to setup pools that can pay users in any crypto-currency that can be traded over exchanges.

 CoiniumServ was created to be used for Coinium.org mining pool network at first hand.
 You can check [some of pools](https://github.com/bonesoul/CoiniumServ/wiki/Pools) of the pools running CoiniumServ.

 ### Screenshots